 Why Adopt a Senior Dog?

 There is something so incredible about rescued dogs and seniors in particular.
 They are grateful for life, for loyalty and compassion, and they reciprocate every day with unconditional love.
-Our adopters have said things such as, “He already lights up my life” and “What a special gentle soul he is!
-We are in our seventies, so not quite as active and agile as we were.
-But he doesn’t seem to mind at all!”
+Our adopters have said things such as, “He already lights up my life” and “What a special gentle soul he is!”
 And then there is also the rescued senior who was overweight and lethargic, and now nudges his leash for a 3-mile run every day.
 Put simply, senior dogs adapt when they are adopted.